-We are continuing the success of the academic support during 2021-2022 with the activities detailed in this plan.
+We are continuing the success of the academic support during 2022-2023 with the activities detailed in this plan.

-Overall attendance in 2021-2022 was above national average at 95% and that of disadvantaged pupils being slightly higher than their peers at 94%.
+Overall attendance in 2022-2023 was above national average at 95.2% and that of disadvantaged pupils being in line with their peers at 94.7%.
 We will continue the wider strategies detailed in this plan to maintain this success.